govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 The Lambda processes each event in the batch, checking that the `event_name` exists in either the `allowedTxmaEventNames` or `allowedTxmaEventNamesWithoutSessionId` array.
-If event validation fails, an error is logged and the Lambda will then skip to the next event to be processed if one exists.
+If event validation fails, the event will not be retained on the queue and the Lambda will log an error then skip to the next event to be processed if one exists.

 4. #### Storing events in DynamoDB